abhinavraj/botman/README.md

-I am a fun translation bot
+I am a fun translation bot. \n
 I support three fun translations : Yoda, Minion, Pirate How to use:
 /yoda textToTranlate